mmckechney/semantic_kernel_askq/README.md

 ### Prerequisites

-- Before deploying your solution, you will need access to an Azure OpenAI instance in the same subscription where you are going to deploy your solution and retrieve its `Endpoint` and a `Key`.
+- The deployment script can create a new Azure OpenAI Service for you however if you want to reuse an existing one, it will need to be in the same subscription where you are going to deploy your solution and retrieve its `Endpoint` and a `Key`.
 - The PowerShell deployment script defaults to `gpt-4o` and `text-embedding-ada-002` models with a deployment name matching the model name.
 If you have something different in your Azure OpenAI instance, you will want to pass in those values to the PowerShell command line deployed to your Azure OpenAI instance each with a deployment name matching the model name.
 Be aware, that using a different GPT model may result in max token violations with the example below.

 ### Deploying